jorrimprins/stochastic-simulation/README.md

-# stochasticsim-1
+# stochasticsimulation
+Coding assignments for the course Stochastic Simulation at the Universiteit van Amsterdam (2020/2021).
-First assignment for the course Stochastic Simulation course, on the Mandelbrot set and its convergence properties.
+First assignment on the Mandelbrot set and its convergence properties.